Joyful Wraith Creativity

 -Wraithbait takes adult content, but, in spite of the name, there are not many Wraith or Wraith-friendly stories there.
 I don’t think comments can be moderated much.

 -Facebook photo galleries do not frame art well, do not show each submission to subscribers, bury away comments which have too many syllables and too few four-letter words, not good for SEO on its own, and I have seen them delete peoples’ accounts and also their photos if one doesn’t keep up with their apps.
+As of late 2017, they are so obsessed with fake news that they auto-delete a lot of posts too.
+Not very reliable except for highlighting some work.

 Advertise your work